cauchi94/cauchi94/README.md

 ## Christopher Cauchi - Business Intelligence Engineer

-Passionate about databases with a particular focus on extracting insights and strategies through effective visualisations on BI tools.
+Passionate about data and growth with a particular focus on extracting insights and strategies through effective visualisations on BI tools.

 I have worked with different industries in my career helping them leverage the power of visualisations and dashboards with a focus on automation, scalability and data quality assurance and driving recommendations, strategies and action plans with stakeholders.